Zacatecas (city): Climate

 Zacatecas City has a cold semi-arid climate (BSk, according to the Köppen climate classification), with an average annual temperature of 15.7 °C. Freezing temperatures are not uncommon, especially in January and February.
 During the winter of 2017–2018, Zacatecas municipality reached temperatures that haven't been reached in several years as −12 °C with a wind chill of −16 °C, although the coldest temperature occurred in Fresnillo which its another city close to Zacatecas City, where the temperature dropped to −15 °C with a wind chill of −20 °C. Most rain falls between June and September, and there is a defined winter.
-Principal wild vegetation is that adapted to dry areas such as nopals, mesquite, maguey and grasses, with pines and holm oaks in the higher elevations.
+Principal wild vegetation is that adapted to dry areas such as nopals, mesquite, maguey and grasses, with pines and live oaks in the higher elevations.
 Wildlife includes coyotes, grey foxes, bobcats, opossums, rabbits, raccoons, other small mammals as well as variety of small birds and reptiles.